Aaron Robinson (composer): Career

 In May 2017, Robinson premiered two choral works in Studzinski Hall at Bowdoin College: "Requiem For a New World" and "This Will Be Our Reply To Violence" with words by Leonard Bernstein.
 With a famous line taken from an address Bernstein gave a few days after the assassination of President John F. Kennedy, according to a 2017 interview, it was the first time the Bernstein Estate had ever granted a composer the rights to set the words to music.
 It was performed later that year by the Vox Nova Chamber Choir.
 Robinson received acclaim for his compositions from Maine's Senators Angus King and Susan Collins, who remarked: "With the scourge of violence unabated in our times, we all must increase our devotion to the highest ideals of humanity.
 Through your remarkable career as a composer, performer, and author, you are helping to elevate our nation as you bring distinction to our great state of Maine.”

 Robinson collaborated with children's book author and illustrator Ashley Bryan in 2018 on an African-American Requiem titled "A Tender Bridge".
 The work celebrates Bryan's life and career based on his writings; and uses "jazz, ragtime, Negro spirituals, Southern hymns and other musical idioms, along with a full choir, gospel choir, children’s choir, orchestra jazz ensemble and multiple narrators."

+In 2019, Robinson founded and became Artistic Director for the "Glenn Jenks Ragtime Revue" in Camden, Maine; a 501(c)3 non-profit organization that celebrates the life and career of ragtime composer Glenn Jenks.
+The Ragtime Revue presents annual concerts in Revue-style settings, offering music, humor and dance centered around ragtime and early jazz with musicians from around the world.
+The proceeds benefit the "Glenn Jenks Future in Music Prize"; a scholarship promoting music through performance, education and scholarships to aspiring musicians.

+As a music historian, Robinson has written for several publications and appeared on radio and television, including Portland Monthly Magazine, The Syncopated Times, NPR and Maine Public Radio, and WCSH television.